-One of the parts of a low chaos ending shows Samuel and Corvo hanging out at the hounds pit pub, even having returned to nobility, and the differences in their caste, Corvo still didn't shut out the only man who stayed with him when everyone else had cast him aside.
+One of the parts of a low chaos ending shows Samuel and Corvo hanging out together at the Hounds Pit Pub.
+Even though he's returned to nobility, and the differences in their castes now count after the game's events, Corvo still didn't shut out the only man who stayed with him when everyone else had cast him aside.

-The scene in Low Chaos playthrough, where you find in a warehouse an Overseer sick with the plague begging his friends to kill him before he loses him mind and becomes a weeper.
+While playing a Low Chaos playthrough at High Overseer Campbell's place, you can find in a bunker an Overseer sick with the plague begging his friends to kill him before he loses him mind and becomes a weeper.
 After they decline at first, and one offers his share of elixir instead, they finally go through with it, killing the sick man as he's reciting the Seven Strictures.
 The whole scene is a very touching example of the selflessness that surfaces in the Low Chaos timeline, as people still have hope that things can get better.
 It's all the more touching when you realize that in High Chaos, the Overseer will claim that he's healthy, and his friends accuse him of trying to infect them all before they kill him.

 A Pacifist Run in general is this, or even a playthrough where Corvo's only kills are his targets.
 Before the game even really starts, his life is destroyed: he's betrayed, convicted of his Empress' murder, tortured for six months, nearly executed, and generally put through hell — and then he's given incredible powers, and they make it so very easy to kill anyone and everyone in his path.
 He could do it without anyone suspecting a thing even as their fellows drop like flies... until Corvo eventually gets to them.
 But Corvo doesn't.
 He chooses to do what's right instead of what's easy.
 Despite everything he's suffered, despite all of the cruelty shown toward him, he rises above it and doesn't let any of it turn him into a monster.

 Sparing Daud is made even more powerful if you don't even alert him and just pickpocket him.
-Look what he knows: All his men are absolutely loyal to him.
-So only one person could do it.
-Corvo, who have very good reason to hold a grudge.
-So, this one guy, who you expect to murder you on sight, got in without him or anyone else seeing him, to point where he could stab you.
+Look at what he knows: All his men are absolutely loyal to him.
+So only one person could have done it: Corvo, who has a very good reason to hold a grudge.
+So, this one guy, who you expect to murder you on sight, gets in without him or anyone else seeing him, to point where he could stab you.
 Yet, what he does?
 Just pickpockets you and leaves... once again, without anyone seeing him.
-Guy who you expect to kill you moment he sees you, just got in, got into position to kill you and decided not to do it.
+Guy who you expect to kill you moment he sees you, just got in, got into position to kill you and decided just to screw with your head instead.

 In the Golden Cat, you can see two of the prostitutes quietly dancing, just holding each other close and slowly turning.
 No attention is drawn to it, but it is still quite a touching scene.